Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Material and methods

 GESTA uses a sampling strategy and a streamline acceptance/rejection procedure.
 A sampling strategy of choice probes new streamline candidates in the latent space using a set of available streamlines as reference, hereinafter named \textit{seed streamlines}.
 Due to the relatively high dimensionality of the latent space and the uncertainty of the sampling procedure, anatomically implausible streamlines can be generated when probing the latent space.
 Thus, the newly produced latent samples are decoded into the streamline space, and their features are evaluated according to a number of anatomical, geometrical, diffusion signal fit, and connectivity criteria to determine their plausibility.
 Given the streamlines of a tractogram as the input, the procedure works as follows: \begin{enumerate} \item Train once an autoencoder using raw, unlabeled streamlines. \item Select a subset of seed streamlines of a poorly covered bundle that will serve as the reference for the sampling procedure. \item Project the set of seed streamlines to the latent space of the trained autoencoder. \item Use a sampling procedure to yield new samples in the latent space. \item Decode the new streamline samples. \item Compute the streamlines' features, and keep the anatomically plausible streamlines. \end{enumerate}

 Note that the autoencoder needs to be trained only once and remains unaltered to perform all considered tasks (including those performed in \citet{Legarreta:MIA:2021}).
-Input streamlines are resampled to contain \num{256} equidistant vertices, and the same \num{32}-dimensional representational latent space dimensionality and network parameters are used as previously done in FINTA \citep{Legarreta:MIA:2021}.
+Input streamlines are resampled to contain \num{256} equidistant vertices, and the latent space dimensionality and network parameter values are fixed to those used in FINTA \citep{Legarreta:MIA:2021}.

 Figure \ref{fig:generative_tractography_pipeline} depicts the GESTA pipeline applied to a subject at test time.
 At first, streamlines are brought to a common, standard space (the same space used to train the autoencoder).
-The learned latent space of the already trained autoencoder is used to generate new streamlines for each fascicle of interest (\eg to fill the spatial coverage of bundles).
+The learned latent space of the already trained autoencoder is used to generate new streamlines for each fascicle of interest (\eg to fill the spatial coverage of bundles) using a set of seed streamlines.
+These seed streamlines are assumed to embody a representative set of plausible streamlines of a bundle.
+Typically, the bundle would include a group of streamlines defined according to some anatomical organizational consistency criterion (e.g. the anatomical regions they traverse or connect \citep{Catani:Neuroimage:2002, Catani:Cortex:2008}), and whose WM volume might not be covered appropriately by a given tractography method.
 The plausibility of the generated streamlines is evaluated using different criteria, including WM occupancy (anatomy), local orientation alignment (direction), geometry, and GM occupancy (connectivity) features.

+GESTA can accept an additional number of seeds, sourced from an atlas, if the bundle at issue contains an excessively low number of seeds or if such seeds are not representative enough for the assumed pathway configurations.
+We call the mode when no auxiliary seeds are used the \textit{unassisted seeding mode} \vs the \textit{assisted seeding mode}, where a helper atlas is used to provide additional seeds for the latent distribution estimation step (see section \ref{sec:experimental}).